They said the pandemic was going to change things. Or put another way, some things were never going to be the same after the pandemic was over.

 For those boomers who chose early retirement, we say good luck.
 To those boomers who remain on the job, we say thank you for remaining behind and doing those essential jobs.
 Things may never be the same when this is over, but let’s not forget who performed the essential work.

-Jay Harrison is a graphic designer and writer whose work can be seen at DesignConcept.
+Jay Harrison is a writer and creative consultant at DesignConcept.
 His mystery novel, Head Above Water, is available on Amazon and Kindle.
 You can also visit his author page here.